Bouquets of curves in surfaces: Triple bouquets

 Suppose $a,b,c$ are curves satisfying the three braid relations

 and the cycle relation $T_b T_a T_c T_b = T_c T_b T_a T_c$.
 Using the relations, one checks that if two curves are isotopic, then $T_a=T_b=T_c$, so all 3 curves are isotopic.
 Thus, from here on, we consider $a$, $b$, and $c$ to be pairwise non-isotopic.
 In particular, by the braid relations, $a,b,c$ have pairwise intersection number one.
-Hence, after an isotopy, they admit a tubular neighbourhood either as shown to the left of Figure \ref{twist1}, in which case we write $a<b<c<a$, or mirrored, in which case we write $a < c < b < a$; compare Remark~\ref{rem:cyclordertriple} below.
-Letting $x=a, z = T_b^{-1}(c)$ we have that $T_x$ and $T_z$ commute, under the exact same reasoning as in Section \ref{sec:braidgroups}, where $T_xT_z = T_zT_x$ is deduced purely algebraically from the braid relations and the cycle relation.
-This means that $x$ and $z$ in Figure \ref{twist1} have disjoint representatives in their isotopy classes.
+Hence, after an isotopy, they admit a tubular neighbourhood either as shown to the left of Figure~\ref{twist1}, in which case we write $a<b<c<a$, or mirrored, in which case we write $a < c < b < a$; compare Remark~\ref{rem:cyclordertriple} below.
+Letting $x=a, z = T_b^{-1}(c)$ we have that $T_x$ and $T_z$ commute, under the exact same reasoning as in Section~\ref{sec:braidgroups}, where $T_xT_z = T_zT_x$ is deduced purely algebraically from the braid relations and the cycle relation.
+This means that $x$ and $z$ in Figure~\ref{twist1} have disjoint representatives in their isotopy classes.
 Hence, $x$ and $z$ bound a bigon $B$, since their number of intersections is not minimal.

+{ Notice that this allows us to exclude the case $a < c < b <a$, since in this case, the curves $x$ and $z = T_b^{-1}(c)$ have intersection number two and hence $T_x$ and $T_z$ do not commute.
+This is because the union $x \cup z$ bounds two regions, both of whose boundaries are polygonal of length four that intersect themselves in two corners, and in particular the two regions are not bigons. }

-Now, supposing that $a < b < c < a$, there are two possibilities for the position of $B$, indicated by the two dotted regions in Figure \ref{bigons}.
+We can now assume that $a < b < c < a$.
+There are two possibilities for the position of $B$, indicated by the two dotted regions in Figure~\ref{bigons}.
 In the first case, on the left, it is obvious that $a,b,c$ form a bouquet.
 The second case, on the right, seems slightly more challenging.
 However, note that the two surfaces that are obtained by filling in the dotted regions are actually diffeomorphic via an orientation preserving diffeomorphism preserving all three curves $a,b,c$ individually as sets.
 One example of such a diffeomorphism is as follows.
-Cut up Figure \ref{bigons} along the dashed lines to obtain three $X$-shaped regions.
-Rotating each of those by 180 degrees preserves all identifications and maps the edges of the dotted triangle on the left to the edges of the dotted triangle on the right.
+Cut up Figure~\ref{bigons} along the dashed lines, as well as along the edges on the drawn boundary that are identified with their opposites, to obtain three $X$-shaped regions after six cuts.
+Rotating each of those regions by 180 degrees preserves all identifications and maps the edges of the dotted triangle on the left to the edges of the dotted triangle on the right.
 Extending this to the dotted regions yields the desired diffeomorphism.